AdobeDocs/id-service.de-DE/help/introduction/cookies.md

 **Name**

-Der Name des AMCVS-Cookies folgt der Syntax `AMCVS_####@AdobeOrg`.
+The AMCVS cookie name follows the syntax `AMCVS_####@AdobeOrg`.
 Die Zeichen #### im Namen sind Platzhalter für einen Teil Ihrer Experience Cloud-Organisations-ID.
-Diese ID wird per `theVisitor.getInstance` Funktion im ID-Dienst-Code an das DCS weitergegeben.
+This ID is passed in to the DCS by `theVisitor.getInstance` function in the ID service code.

 Ein vollständiger Cookie-Name würde in etwa wie folgt aussehen: